 Black and Scholes's model is undoubtedly the most popular of these early models.
 These authors were the first to propose an explicit formula for the pricing of a derivative, namely an option.
 This model was so revolutionary that the major finance journals refused to publish its first version.
-It was finally accepted in one of the best economics journals, the Journal of Political Economy, in 1973.
+It was finally published in the Journal of Political Economy, in 1973.
 Later that year, Merton published an extension in the Bell Journal of Economics and Management Science.
 After that, risk coverage derivatives expanded quickly, spawning currency and interest rate swaps, and OTC or over the counter options.
-Mathematical finance and the popularity of personal computers accelerated the growth and use of derivatives.
+Mathematical finance and the popularity of computers accelerated the growth and use of derivatives.